tadorfer/protlearn/README.md

   <img src="https://raw.githubusercontent.com/tadorfer/protlearn/master/dems/viz_len.png" height="240" width="580">
 </p>

-This illustration shows the frequency of all lengths of sequences found in the `test_seq.txt` file.
+This illustration shows the frequency of all lengths of sequences found in `test_seq.txt`.
 The data used for this plot can also be retrieved by passing the argument `get_data=True`.
-In this case, the function should be called as follows: `lengths = viz_length(df, get_data=True)`.
+In this case, the function should be called as
+follows: `lengths = viz_length(df, get_data=True)`.

 For more information --> `help(viz_length)`